cfindlayisme/docker-mail/README.md

 - OpenDKIM implementation needs to be added
 - Write documentation for /config/dovecot-passwd and /config/dovecot-users
 - Write logs to somewhere persistant
+- Address this:
+  - postfix/postscreen[142]: warning: connect to private/tlsproxy service: No such file or directory

 Completed:
 - Incoming mail works